Griotte de Kleparow: Origin and history

 The 'Griotte de Kleparow' was first selected and grown in the historical area of Klepariv, now a suburb of the city of Lviv, Ukraine.
 It is of unknown parentage, although it is probably a cultivar of sour cherry (Prunus cerasus).
 One source states that it is a hybrid of sour cherry and wild cherry (Prunus avium).

 In 1555 Lviv's city council issued a law ordering its citizens to protect this variety of tree and encouraging its cultivation.
 This variety became very popular in the 18th and 19th centuries, and its cultivation spread to other parts of Europe, the United States, and Australia.

 It was first botanically described in 1792 by Johann Kraft in his Pomona Austriaca.
 The first known use of the term 'Griotte de Kleparow' was in Great Britain in 1831, and thereafter this was the most commonly used name internationally in botanical and pomological literature.

 In Ukraine, the cultivation of 'Griotte de Kleparow' was neglected in the 1930s and it probably has disappeared.
 Worldwide, the number of cherry cultivars grown has been dramatically reduced, and this variety is no longer commercially grown.
 It is probably extinct in most countries, though there is some interest in its preservation in France by a heritage fruit society.

+In 2021, a group of activists bought ten 'Griotte de Kleparow' saplings to initiate the return of the cherry cultivar to Lviv.
+In 2022 the saplings were planted at the botanical garden of the University of Lviv, and the possibility of purchasing certified saplings to inhabitants of Lviv was planned.